akushnikov/bundletransformer/NuGet/BundleTransformer.CoffeeScript/readme.txt

    ===========
    BundleTransformer.CoffeeScript contains translator-adapter
-   CoffeeScriptTranslator (supports CoffeeScript (http://coffeescript.org) version 1.6.2).
+   CoffeeScriptTranslator (supports CoffeeScript (http://coffeescript.org) version 1.6.3).
 This adapter makes translation of CoffeeScript-code to JS-code.
 Also contains HTTP-handler CoffeeScriptAssetHandler, which is responsible for text output of translated CoffeeScript-asset.

    =============
    RELEASE NOTES
    =============
-   Fixed error located in the coffeescript-combined.js file.
+   Added support of CoffeeScript version 1.6.3.

    =============
    DOCUMENTATION